HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 A text-based language used to organize and present information on the World Wide Web.

 ## <a name="extraneousmark"></a>extraneous mark
-A mark on a [paper ballot](#paperballot) that appears to be unrelated to the act of indicating a voter’s selection.
-Examples include: a mark made unintentionally by a [voter](#voter) that is obviously not related to making a selection; a [hesitation mark](#hesitationmark), a dot within or outside of the target area made by resting a pen or pencil on the [ballot](#ballot); written notes or identifying information not related to indication of the voter’s selection; or printing defects.
+A mark on a [paper ballot](#paperballot) that appears to be unrelated to the act of indicating a voterâ€™s selection.
+Examples include: a mark made unintentionally by a [voter](#voter) that is obviously not related to making a selection; a [hesitation mark](#hesitationmark), a dot within or outside of the target area made by resting a pen or pencil on the [ballot](#ballot); written notes or identifying information not related to indication of the voterâ€™s selection; or printing defects.

 ## <a name="failure"></a>failure
 Looking at [voting system](#votingsystem) reliability, a [failure](#failure) is an event that results in:
- · loss of one or more functions,
+ - loss of one or more functions,
- · degradation of performance resulting in a [device](#device) that is unable to perform its intended function for longer than 10 seconds, · automatic reset, restart, or reboot of the [voting device](#votingdevice), operating system or application software, requiring an unanticipated intervention by a person in the role of [election worker](#electionworker) or technician before normal operation can continue, or
+ - degradation of performance resulting in a [device](#device) that is unable to perform its intended function for longer than 10 seconds,
+ - automatic reset, restart, or reboot of the [voting device](#votingdevice), operating system or application software, requiring an unanticipated intervention by a person in the role of [election worker](#electionworker) or technician before normal operation can continue, or
- · error messages or [audit](#audit) log entries indicating that a [failure](#failure) has occurred.
+ - error messages or [audit](#audit) log entries indicating that a [failure](#failure) has occurred.

 ## <a name="failurerate"></a>failure rate
 Ratio of the number of failures that occur to the volume of data processed.